jempico/femhack_backend_challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-As part of the [International Fem Hack](https://nuwe.io/challenge/computerwoman) Back End Challenge, I've built a CLI app to send the information about ballistic trajectories and compute them as fast as possible:
+During the [International Fem Hack](https://nuwe.io/challenge/computerwoman) held in Jan 2022 in Barcelona, and as part of the Back End Challenge, I built a CLI app to send the information about ballistic trajectories and compute them as fast as possible:

 Compute the maximum height of the projectile: h_max = ( v0 * v0 ) / ( 2 * g )